boltonja/dumper/README.md

 Building
 --------

 Building for Visual Studio 2022 should be possible by checking out the repository and loading the .sln or .vcxproj files.
 Building for UNIX-like systems is achieves with `make dumper`.
 You can also `make clean`.
+To install, set or override the PREFIX variable in the makefile and then run `sudo make install`

 Dumper Manual
 =============